soanvig/mm-jsr/README.md

 - updated module system
 - yarn instead of npm used for development
 - refactored Grunt config
+- very huge refactor of files structure and development environment

 ## Table of content